 The ratings in the matrix can be interpreted using the explanation shown in Table 2.

 |Very High||The risk is totally unacceptable.
 Immediate measures must be taken to reduce these risks and mitigate hazards.|

 |High||The risk is unacceptable.
 Measures to reduce risk and mitigation hazards should be implemented as soon as possible.|

 |Medium||The risk may be acceptable over the short term.
 Plans to reduce risk and mitigate hazards should be included in future plans and budgets.|

 |Low||The risks are acceptable.
 Measures to further reduce risk or mitigate hazards should be implemented in conjunction with other security and mitigation upgrades.|

 D. Upgrade Recommendations

 Based on the findings from the risk analysis, the next step in the process is to identify countermeasure upgrades that will lower the various levels of risk.
-If minimum standard countermeasures for a given facility level are not currently present, these countermeasures should automatically be included in the upgrade recommendations.
-Additional countermeasure upgrades above the minimum standards should be recommended as necessary to address the specific threats identified for the facility.
-The estimated capital cost of implementing the recommended countermeasures is usually provided in the threat/vulnerability assessment report.
-The estimated installation and operating costs for the recommended countermeasures are also usually provided in the threat/vulnerability assessment report.
+If an organization has minimum standard countermeasures for a given facility level which are not currently present, these countermeasures should automatically be included in the upgrade recommendations.
+Additional countermeasure upgrades above the organization's recommended minimum standards should be recommended as necessary to address the specific threats and associated unacceptable risks identified for the facility.
+The estimated capital cost of implementing the recommended countermeasures is usually provided.
+The estimated installation and operating costs for the recommended countermeasures are also usually provided.
 All operating costs are customarily estimated on a per year basis.

 E. Re-Evaluation of Risks